 Right click and select "open image in a new tab" to make each image larger.

 When you select a lesson from the unit landing page, you’ll come to the Lesson Brief, where you’ll see lesson-level information.
-Exact content will vary, but this image depicts the typical type of information that a Lesson Brief will contain.
+The exact content will vary, but this image depicts the typical type of information that a Lesson Brief will contain.

 Notice the Classroom Slides within the Digital Resources section on the right-hand side.
 These can be used to present and use the lesson’s activities with students (find Classroom Slides tips and tricks here!).